nicholaskajoh/janelle/README.md

 # Janelle [WIP]
-Janelle (pronounced *ya-nel*) is a simple SQL database written in Java.
+Janelle (pronounced *ya-nel*) is a toy SQL database written in Java.
 The goal of this project is to learn how databases work by building one.

 ## Features
 - Interact with DB via REPL.